uhasmicoda/MySeleniumNewRepo/New Text Document.md

 Page Object Model, or POM, is a design pattern used in Selenium where we create separate classes for each page of the application.
 Each class stores the locators of the elements on that page and the methods to interact with them.
 This way, instead of writing locators directly inside test cases, we keep them in one place, which makes the code cleaner, reusable, and easier to maintain.
 If anything changes in the UI, we just update the locator in the page class and don’t need to touch the test logic.
 In short, POM helps in reducing code duplication and makes the framework more scalable.

+To implement the Page Object Model (POM) in Selenium, first we declare a WebDriver variable in the page class to hold the browser instance.
+Then, we create a constructor that takes the WebDriver as a parameter and assigns it to the class variable using this.driver = driver;.
+Inside the constructor, we call PageFactory.initElements(driver, this) to initialize all the web elements defined in the class.

+Next, we define web elements using annotations.
+For a single element, we use @FindBy.
+For multiple locators with an OR condition, we use @FindAll, and for multiple locators with an AND condition, we use @FindBys.
+We can also define lists of elements like checkboxes or links using List<WebElement>.

+After defining elements, we create getter methods to access them if needed.
+Then, we write action methods that perform operations on the elements, such as login(), selectAllCheckboxes(), or printAllLinks().
+In the test class, we simply create an object of this page class and call its methods.
+This approach separates locators and actions from test logic, makes the code reusable, easier to maintain, and allows us to handle UI changes by updating only the page class.

 ```java
 import java.util.List;